Monica Bushman Associate Producer, Take Two

-Monica Bushman is an Assistant Producer on KPCC's Take Two program.
+Monica Bushman is an Associate Producer on KPCC's Take Two program.

 Prior to that, she worked on KPCC's local broadcast of Morning Edition and All Things Considered.

 Monica began her career in radio as a producer for PRI's "America Abroad" in Washington, DC.
 Before coming to KPCC, she worked on various NPR shows including "Talk of the Nation" and "Morning Edition."

 Monica is a graduate of the University of Notre Dame and a native of Anaheim, California.

 The idea of being a 'helicopter parent' is a style moms and dads try not to fall into when their children are young.
 But what happens in college and beyond?

 Foothill High School in Pleasanton, California, has rules about what students can wear.
 But one junior says the rules go too far and are improperly enforced.